- B.S., Electrical and Computer Engineering, Carnegie Mellon University, 2010

 - Highly effective and experienced developer with a knack for maximizing efficacy, learning new skills, and debugging.
 A demonstrated past of being a difference maker and adapting to the task at hand.
 Skilled at designing frameworks and building technology that maximizes the efficacy of other developers and users.
 Experience with recruiting top notch teammates, mentoring new colleagues, and directing development resources to profitable endeavors.
 Deep knowledge of modern financial markets, distributed computing, and low latency and high throughput data processing.

-- Seeking a high impact roll to develop technology to revolutionize industries and institutions.
-A particular interest in developing technology to bring representative democracies into the 21st century by developing platforms for constituencies to express their political power.
+- Seeking a high impact role to develop technology to revolutionize industries and institutions.

 Citadel - New York - Senior Developer 2011-2018